YungKing1224/Python-data-science/README.md

 # Python-Pandas-
-This stores code of python for data science
+This stores various data science notes and projects.
+The folders are divided into 'notes' for notes and 'data_science_projects' for projects.